mrandrewandrade/inthezone/index.md

 This is a set of worksheets to keep you in the zone.
 What is the zone?
 Well here is a short I made:

-Today I wish it was a snowday, alas but it is not.
-What to do?

 [Browse our documentation][Just the Docs] to learn more about how to use this theme.

 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/